Welcome Center

 In addition to community programming space and family consultation and support, what else will happen in the Welcome Center?

-A majority of Lakewood’s staff will work in the new Welcome Center.
-On the main level, our Family Services team of memorialization advisors and service coordinators will meet with families, while upstairs will be desks and cubicles for our community outreach team, finance/accounting, IT, and HR and the Family Services team.
-We believe that having so much of our team working together in the same space will support a new level of collaboration and innovation in serving families and our community.
+A majority of Lakewood’s staff work in the Welcome Center.
+On the main level, our Family Services team of memorialization advisors and service coordinators meets with families.
+Upstairs are desks and cubicles for our community outreach team, finance/accounting, IT, and HR and the Family Services team.
+The building, which allows our team to work together in the same space, supports a new level of collaboration and innovation in serving families and our community.

 Is this a new Administration Building?